gshipley/summitlab14/Chapters/18-JavaEE.md

 OpenShift Enterprise provides the JBoss EAP runtime to facilitate the development and deployment of Java EE 6 applications.

-JBoss Enterprise Application Platform 6 (JBoss EAP 6) is a fully compliant Java EE 6 platform which includes a subscription model with long-term support, platform certification, service packs and SLA(s).
+JBoss Enterprise Application Platform 6 (JBoss EAP 6) is a fully compliant Java EE 6 platform which includes a subscription model with long-term support, platform certification, service packs, and SLA(s).
 In this lab we will build a simple todo application using Java EE 6 deployed on the JBoss EAP platform.
 The application will have a single entity called Todo and will persist todos to PostgreSQL using JPA.
 The application will also use EJB 3.1 Stateless session beans, Context and Dependency Injection (or CDI), and JAX RS for exposing RESTful web services.

 ##**Create a JBoss EAP application**